Ruevil2/LeagueToolsV6/README.md

 Automatically starts League client and logs in using selected credentials.
 If this menu
 does not appear, there was a problem reading account info from _config.ini, see below for editing tips.
 This menu is also hidden if the League launcher file path is not found.

-# Auto Start Queue:
-Automatically starts League client, logs in using selected credentials, initiates selected queue and
-automatically accepts game.
-If this menu does not appear, there was a problem reading account info
-from _config.ini, see below for editing tips.
-This menu is also hidden if the League launcher file path is not found.

 # Screen-Edge Toggle: